kalio007/caantin-ai/README.md

 # **Script Builder Node Editor**

 A **visual node editor** designed to create and edit conversation flows effortlessly.
 This tool allows non-technical users, such as Sales and Marketing teams, to **design AI-driven workflows** without coding.
 It supports multiple node types, visual representations, and an intuitive drag-and-drop interface.
+(LiVE DEMO)[https://caantin-ai.vercel.app/]

 ## **Project Overview**